Charles Town, West Virginia: 19th century

 Jefferson County was formed in 1801 as Charles Washington had anticipated.
-The county court house stands on one of the lots he donated, as did the jail until 1919, when it was demolished and replaced by the Post Office.
+The county courthouse stands on one of the lots he donated, as did the jail until 1919, when it was demolished and replaced by the Post Office.
 Charles Washington died sometime between July and September, 1799, only a short while before the death of his brother George.
 Charles' and his wife Mildred's grave sites near Evitts Run have recently been located and surrounded by a stone wall.

 In 1844, the first issue of the Spirit of Jefferson newspaper was published in Charles Town by James W. Beller.
 It is the oldest newspaper in the state still (2020) being published.

 On October 16, 1859, abolitionist John Brown and his followers raided the Federal arsenal at nearby Harpers Ferry, 7 mi east of Charles Town.
 The insurrection was quickly put down and John Brown and his six captured associates were tried in the Jefferson County Courthouse for treason, murder, and fomenting a slave insurrection; all were found guilty and were hanged at the location occupied today by the Gibson-Todd House.
 Brown's trial and execution brought the national press and many other visitors to Charles Town.
 During the six weeks between Brown's arrest (October 19) and his execution (December 2) Charles Town was an armed military camp; hundreds of soldiers were stationed there to prevent a rescue of Brown, and a cannon was placed in front of the courthouse.
 See Virginia v.
 John Brown.

 During the first two years of the Civil War, the front lines of the Union and Confederate armies in the area fluctuated and the town frequently changed hands during the military engagements in the surrounding areas, with the town first occupied by Confederate troops, then Union troops, then back to Confederate until 1863 when Union troops occupied the town for the remainder of the war.

 In 1883, the Valley Telephone Company was incorporated in West Virginia and began installing telephone lines throughout Jefferson County.
 The company's main office was in Charles Town.
 A writer in 1898 commented as follows: